This Policy describes how Rise Above handles personal information it collects.

 Whose personal information is collected?

-Rise Above collects personal information from people who are connected to our operations and activities – including employees, donors, members, recipients of charitable support, health professionals, suppliers, service providers, governments and participants in advocacy campaigns or health promotion projects.
+Rise Above collects personal information from people who are connected to its operations and activities – including employees, contractors, donors, members, volunteers, sponsors, recipients of charitable services, health professionals, suppliers, service providers, governments and participants in advocacy campaigns or health promotion projects.

 How is personal information collected?

-Rise Above may also obtain personal information from third parties such as contractors (including fundraising service providers), list vendors, health professionals, social and community workers.
-If Rise Above collects personal information about a person from a third party and it is unclear that they have consented to the disclosure of their personal information to Rise Above, reasonable steps will be taken to contact the person and ensure that they are aware of the circumstances surrounding the collection and purposes for which their personal information has been collected.
+Rise Above may also obtain personal information from third parties such as contractors (including fundraising service providers), vendors, health professionals, social and community workers.
+If Rise Above collects personal information about a person from a third party and it is unclear that the person has consented to the disclosure of their personal information to Rise Above, reasonable steps will be taken to contact the person and ensure that they are aware of the circumstances surrounding the collection and purposes for which their personal information has been collected.

 Why is personal information collected?

-Rise Above may collect personal information for a number of purposes, including:
+Rise Above may collect, hold, use and disclose personal information for a number of purposes, including:

-- Support services: to provide charitable support and information, and to evaluate and report on these
+- support services: to provide charitable services and information, and to evaluate and report on these,

-- Marketing: to communicate about donations, events, products, services, campaigns, and causes
+- marketing and promotion: to communicate about donations, events, products, services, campaigns, and causes,

-- Volunteering and other support: to enable people to assist us with volunteering, community fundraising, advocacy and other activities where we seek the community’s assistance
+- volunteering and other support: to enable people to assist Rise Above with volunteering, community fundraising, advocacy and other activities where we seek the community’s assistance,

-- Health promotion: to provide information about cancer risk factors, such as sun, tobacco and obesity, and to seek support for campaigns
+- health promotion: to provide information about cancer risk factors (such as sun, tobacco and obesity), and to seek support for campaigns, and

 Where Rise Above collects personal information for a specific purpose not outlined above, it will provide the person concerned with a collection notice which explains the primary purpose and any related secondary purposes for which it is collecting their personal information.